Difference-Masking: Choosing What to Mask in Continued Pretraining: Limitations

 \section{Limitations}

-As described in Section~\ref{sec:method}, \textsc{Difference-Masking} is based on the intuition that it is more beneficial to mask based on what is unique ($D_{T/*}$) about a downstream task's domain.
-However, it is challenging to find what makes a domain unique; therefore, our method is an approximation of $D_{T/*}$.
-We believe future work may find it fruitful to investigate additional methods for approximating $D_{T/*}$.
+As described in Section~\ref{sec:method}, \textsc{Difference-Masking} is based on the intuition that it is more beneficial to mask based on what is unique ($X_{T / PT}$) about a downstream task's domain.
+However, it is challenging to find what makes a domain unique; therefore, our method is an approximation of $X_{T / PT}$.
+We believe future work may find it fruitful to investigate additional methods for approximating this, including modifications on the TF-ICF method we proposed.
 In Section~\ref{sec:res}, we provided intuition, empirical results, and analysis to understand why our method outperformed attention masking baselines by a larger margin on Social-IQ than on TVQA.
-A broader investigation of why \textsc{Difference-Masking} during pretraining is beneficial by a larger margin to some downstream tasks would be helpful to the community and represents a fruitful research direction.
+A broader investigation of why \textsc{Difference-Masking} during pretraining is beneficial by a larger margin to some downstream tasks than to others would be helpful to the community.